GMAT Syllabus 2025: Section-wise GMAT Exam Syllabus (Focus Edition)

 • Make sure to start your preparation with the official GMAT study material, which includes the GMAT OG.
 Official study material must be the base and the starting point of your preparation.

-• Once you complete the official study material, you can move on to Manhattan Prep GMAT guides.
-They are an authentic source of GMAT preparation.
+• Once you complete the official study material, you can move on to Manhattan Prep GMAT guides to get more hold over GMAT syllabus.
+They are an authentic source of GMAT preparation and covering GMAT syllabus.
 In addition, you may consult other sources such as Veritas, Magoosh, etc.

-• Make sure that you visit the GMAT Club and Beat the GMAT forums on a regular basis.
-You can find practice questions, B-school reviews, toppers’ experiences, etc.
+• Visit the GMAT Club and Beat the GMAT forums regularly.
+There, you can find practice questions, B-school reviews and toppers’ experiences.

 • Appear for multiple GMAT mock tests.
 It will help you gauge your preparation levels and progress.